Modular Denotational Semantics for Effects with Guarded Interaction Trees: Guarded Interaction Trees

 \subsection{Recursion Principle for Guarded Interaction Trees}

-In order to write programs that eliminate \gitrees, i.e. programs of type $\IT \to A$, we need to come up with a suitable recursion principle.
-To understand the necessary recursion principle we need to understand how the \gitrees are defined.
-The definition at the beginning of this section presents \gitrees as a guarded datatype, but how such datatype is really constructed?
-In the type theory, the type $\IT_E$ is given as the solution to the following guarded equation:
+In order to write programs that eliminate \gitrees, i.e. programs of type $\IT_{E}(A) \to P$, we need to come up with a suitable recursion principle.
+Recursion principles for inductive datatypes usually follow from the initiality principles of the defined datatypes.
+However, the type of \gitrees is not purely inductive, as it has mixed-variance recursive occurrences, and the corresponding recursion principle should reflect that.
+To understand the necessary recursion principle we need to understand first how the \gitrees are defined.
+The definition at the beginning of this section presents \gitrees as a guarded datatype, but how should such a datatype be constructed?
+In the type theory, the type $\IT_E(A)$ is given as the solution to the following guarded equation:

 The isomorphism is witnessed by the pair of functions $(\unfoldIT, \foldIT)$, and the constructors we presented at the beginning of the section are compositions of injections and $\foldIT$.
 Since \Cref{eq:gitree_def} contains recursive occurrences with mixed variance, we cannot use the usual recursion principle for inductive data type.
 Instead, we employ a mixed initial-algebra/final-coalgebra principle, following \cite{Freyd:1991,Pitts:1996}.
 To understand it better, we first write out the bi-functor, where the fixed point corresponds to the type of \gitrees:\footnote{For a detailed category-theoretic treatment, see \cite{BirkedalEtAl:2010a}.}